The Aegean treasure

 Spilia (Cave)

-Located on the outer side of the harbor of the island, Spilia is a remarkable rocky beach that will charm every visitor.
+Located on the outer edge of Hydra’s harbor, Spilia is a striking rocky beach that captivates every visitor with its unique charm.

 Beaches